Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Praveen Kumar Ramanujam is Head of the Department in Department of Biotechnology, Arunai Engineering College, Tiruvannamalai, Tamilnadu, India.
+Prof. Praveen Kumar Ramanujam is Head of the Biotechnology Department, Arunai Engineering College, Tamilnadu, India.
+He is also Director, Institute of Innovations, Tiruvannamalai.
 His area of research includes biorefineries, renewable energy from biomass and municipal waste.
-He has published a number of articles in peer-reviewed and patents.
-Professor Kumar has chaired international conferences and and organized various national level symposiums and conferences.
-He is also lifetime member of several professional societies, such as Biotech Research Society of India (BRSI), Indian Institute of Chemical Engineering (IICHE), International Forum on Industrial Bioprocesses (IFIBiop), Biogas Forum of India (BigFin), Indian Society for Technical Education (ISTE), Engineers Without Borders, India (EWB-India).
-He has served as Management council member in BRSI and currently serves as Vice-President in EWB-India, Chennai chapter.
+He has published a number of articles in peer-reviewed journals and registered for 4 patents, edited 4 books.
+Professor Praveen has chaired 4 International conferences and organized various national level symposiums and conferences.
+He is also lifetime member of several professional societies including Biotech Research Society of India (BRSI), Indian Institute of Chemical Engineering (IICHE), International Forum on Industrial Bioprocesses (IFIBiop), Biogas Forum of India (BigFin), Indian Society for Technical Education (ISTE), Engineers Without Borders, India (EWB-India).
+He is serving as Management council member in BRSI and served as Vice-President in EWB-India, Chennai chapter.

 Head, Department of Biotechnology, Arunai Engineering College, Tamilnadu, India